Literally, every second of your day counts.

-WP Simple Pay– This is what I use for Simplifying DIY Design since I don’t have any products currently that need to be auto-delivered.
-WP Simple Pay lets you create custom payment forms and embed them on your website.
+Thrivecart – This is the best cart system (preferred over Sendowl, and works out to be more affordable, as its a lifetime deal!)
+You can run sell digital products, run your affiliate program, offer coupons, upsells and funnels.
+Plus, it allows you to set up custom payment forms and embed them on your website.
 I LOVED this because I need to know what the email address associated with Canva accounts are for my Canva templates (this is often different than the email address they use when they pay).

 You can also use WP Simple Pay with WP Affiliate to set up an affiliate program.

-Stripe- I use stripe now to collect payments.
+Stripe- You can use stripe now to collect payments.
 It hooks up to WP Simple Pay so when people purchase my templates the money is collected by stripe and transferred into my checking account within 1-2 business days.